ManuelElizaldi/PyStrava/README.md

 - To enhance the machine learning model, I plan to leverage Garmin's API infrastructure, which provides valuable data such as [VO2 Max](https://www.healthline.com/health/vo2-max) and Sleep data.
 - A key addition to this project would be the creation of a dashboard specifically designed for individual workout statistics.
 This would involve analyzing metrics like cadence and other aspects that are not currently covered.
 - Considering the additional workout statistics available through Strava's premium membership, it would be beneficial to implement some of these features into the project.
-- The effort score model can be further improved by creating ratios between variables, such as calories burned per 10 minutes during a workout.
+- model can be further improved by creating ratios between variables, such as calories burned per 10 minutes during a workout.
 This can contribute to the development of a performance score, similar to the effort score.
 - Exploring ways to track activities like bouldering, rugby or soccer is crucial to expand the scope of the project.
 - Furthermore, the inclusion of tracking strength output would provide an additional dimension of information for the machine learning model.
 - To enhance the model's effectiveness, gathering more data is essential.
 Therefore, increasing the number of workouts performed will greatly improve the model's performance.